Sappharad/mp3gainOSX/README.md

 ==========

 MP3Gain Express for Mac OS X<br/>
-Based on MP3Gain by Glen Sawyer<br/>
+Based on MP3Gain by Glen Sawyer with AACGain by David Lasker<br/>

 Mac OS X Express version by Paul Kratt

 <dl>